coderofsalvation/personality-insights/getting-started.md

 # Getting started tutorial

 The {{site.data.keyword.personalityinsightsfull}} service derives insights about personality characteristics from social media, enterprise data, or other digital communications.
 This tutorial can help you get started quickly with the {{site.data.keyword.personalityinsightsshort}} service.
-The examples show you how to call the service's `POST profile` method with different types of input and how to request different types of output and output formats.
+The examples show you how to call the service's `POST /v3/profile` method with different types of input and how to request different types of output and output formats.
 {: shortdesc}

 > **Note:** The examples use cURL to call methods of the HTTP interface.
 You can install the version of cURL for your operating system from [curl.haxx.se ![External link icon](../../icons/launch-glyph.svg "External link icon")](https://curl.haxx.se/){: new_window}.
 You must install the version that supports the Secure Sockets Layer (SSL) protocol.
 Make sure to include the installed binary file on your `PATH` environment variable.